Trivial source character tables of SL(2,q): with

 \subsection{The $\ell$-blocks and trivial source characters of $N'$}

-\begin{lem} When $2 \neq \ell \mid q+1$ the Brauer correspondents in $N'$ of the $\ell$-blocks of $G$ with non-trivial defect groups are as given in Table \ref{tab:blocksN'}.
-The ordinary characters $\chi_{\widehat{f(M)}}$ of the $kN'$-Green correspondents $f(M)$ of the trivial source $kG$-modules $M$ with a non-trivial vertex are as given in Table~\ref{tab:tsmodsN'}, where for each $1 \leq i \leq n$,
+\begin{lem} When $2 \neq \ell \mid q+1$ the Brauer correspondents in $N'$ of the $\ell$-blocks of $G$ with non-trivial defect groups are as given in Table \ref{tab:blocksN'}, where the labelling of the non-principal blocks of $N'$ comes from \cite[Section 7.1.2]{BonBook}.
+The ordinary characters $\chi_{\widehat{f(M)}}$ of the $kN'$-Green correspondents $f(M)$ of the trivial source $kG$-modules $M$ with a non-trivial vertex are as given in Table~\ref{tab:tsmodsN'}, where for each $1 \leq i < n$,

-are sums of $\pi'_{q,i}$ pairwise distinct exceptional characters in $\bB_0(N')$, resp. $\mathcal{O}N'b'_{\theta_0}$, and for any $\theta \in \Irr(T'_{\ell'})$ with $\theta^2 \neq 1$,
+are sums of $\pi''_{q,i}$ pairwise distinct exceptional characters in $\Irr(\bB_0(N'))$, resp. $\Irr(\mathcal{O}N'b'_{\theta_0})$, and for any $\theta \in \Irr(T'_{\ell'})$ with $\theta^2 \neq 1$,

-is a sum of $2 \pi'_{q,i}$ pairwise distinct exceptional characters of $\mathcal{O}N'(b'_{\theta} + b'_{\theta^{-1}})$. \end{lem}
+is a sum of $2 \pi''_{q,i}$ pairwise distinct exceptional characters of $\Irr(\mathcal{O}N'(b'_{\theta} + b'_{\theta^{-1}}))$. \end{lem}